thewchan/uxf/py/README.md

 of the table's list is returned), it is returned as an instance of this class.

+(This is actually a convenience method that returns `table.tclass.RecordClass`.)

 **`.fields`**

 A convenience for `.tclass.fields`.